MonsteRico/ObsidianNotes/content/Codeninjas Camps/Minecraft Modding/Day 5.md

 ## Load mods into Minecraft
 - Close out of everything and go back to the Desktop
 - On the bottom left of the screen should be a search bar.
 Click on it and then type "%appdata%" without the quotes.
 Then press enter.
 It will open a folder.
 Have them wait here while you check and make sure they all got it.
 - In this folder, double click the .minecraft folder.
 Then double click the mods folder.
+(If you did optional setup stuff their might be other mods here already)
 - Copy the mod.jar file from the Desktop into this folder, then close out of it.
-- A l
+- A lot of people will likely need help with these steps
-## Play mods in Minecraft! - (60 minutes)
+## Play mods in Minecraft!
+- Open up the Minecraft Launcher
+- Click on the bottom left where it probably says "1.19" and change it to the forge installation.
+Then they can click play and let it load!
+- Now that they are in Minecraft, everything is just like the dev environment just now it has their mod installed and its their own account
-## Multiplayer server minigames - (60 minutes)
+## Multiplayer server minigames
+- I personally will have a server setup with a minigames type of map from my house that people can then connect to
+- The other option is to have them play Hypixel or Mineplex or any other servers.
+However, these can't be done with other people as easily.
+- They will need to go out of their modded Minecraft and change it back to 1.19 regardless
+- Play some Minecraft minigames together basically
 ## Minecraft challenges
+- Do various Minecraft challenges like
-- who can do x the fastest?
+	- Who can do x the fastest?
-- build battles
+	- Build battles
-- etc
+	- Most amount of x gathered in 10 minutes